gMatas/B.CfnS3LargeDeployment/README.md

 ### Description

-This custom resource is deploys local files or S3 bucket objects to a destination bucket retaining their file-system hierarchy.
+This custom resource deploys local files or S3 bucket objects to a destination bucket retaining their file-system hierarchy.

 Two types of deployment sources are available: